Privacy Policy

 When you use the Knowable macOS app, the following data is sent over TLS to our servers in the AWS us-east-1 (US East) region:

 Session messages and timeline events are persisted on our servers (Amazon DynamoDB, us-east-1) so you can continue sessions across your Macs.
-Camera frames are processed at inference time and are not stored long-term, with one exception described below.
+Camera frames are processed at inference time and are not stored — they live only in memory during a session and are never written to disk or to our database.

 3. Identity, purchases, and authentication